chazzka/clanekforest/clanek.md

 The standard Isolation Forest algorithm as defined by Liu et. al. selects the split point based on the min-max value according to a priory datapoints.

 Figure X shows the first three decisions (`max_depth=3`) of the Isolation Forest algorithm provided a priory *regular* data points in the left bottom corner.
-First, random dimension $X$ and a split point approx. $S  = 16$ are chosen, orphaning most of the observations on the left side.
+First, random dimension $X$ and a random split point approx. $S  = 16$ are chosen, orphaning most of the observations on the left side.
 In the second step, in the right node, dimension *Y* was chosen, splitting the area in two parts.
 As we can see, the theoretical novelty observations get assigned the same *depth* (the value of 3) as a priory known, regular observations.
 After reaching the stopping criterion, the novelty point remains in the same node with a regular datapoint.